amoe/acceleratedcpp/exercise-notes.md

 >Rewrite pass/fail grading program so that it shows all students who passed
 >then all students who failed.

 The logical approach is stable_partition.  how to refer to member function though

+several interesting things here, need to create a free function to print stuff.  use of stable_partition.